charlesrollin/tiny_search_engine/README.md

 ![Results](./img/results_riw.png)

-One function behaves better than the others: the Evolutionary Learned Scheme (#7).
+One function behaves better than the others with a MAP of 0.533: the Evolutionary Learned Scheme (#7).
+However this weight needs an extra statistic hence the construction of the index lasts longer with it (~ 12% longer).